CBZ-D-velop/Ansible-Role-Labocbz-Install-Spring-Cloud-Config/README.md

 ### 2023-08-30: First Init

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez
+* Molecule ready with 3 instances
+* Java role required, so added in molecule/*/requirements.yml
+* Java 11 on instances for SPC

 ## Authors